How to Install an RPM package into a different directory

 For example, Install package bind install into another directory /opt/bind.

-Using rpm -qi command to check the package have been installed not yet
+Use rpm -qi command to check the package has been installed but not yet

 $ sudo rpm -qi [name-package]